JKU-ICG/xai-assignment_model_explanations/README.md

 * Interpret the results here.
 How does it help to explain your model?

 ### Summary of Approaches
-Write a short summary that reflects on all approaches and which one is beneficial.
+Write a brief summary reflecting on all approaches.